11-Aminoundecanoic acid: Production

-1. Transesterification of castor oil to methyl ricinoleate:
+Transesterification of castor oil to methyl ricinoleate

 Crude castor oil consists of about 80% triglycerides, from the ricinoleic acid, itself representing about 90% of the oil.
 It is quantitatively transesterified with methanol to methyl ricinoleate (the methyl ester of ricinoleic acid) in the presence of the basic sodium methoxide at 80 °C within 1 h reaction time in a stirred reactor.
 At the end of the reaction, the resulting glycerol separates and the liquid methyl ester is washed with water to remove residual glycerol.

-2. Pyrolysis of methylricinoleate to heptanal and methyl undecenoate:
+Pyrolysis of methylricinoleate to heptanal and methyl undecenoate

 Methylricinoleate is evaporated at 250 °C, mixed with hot steam (600 °C) in a 1:1 ratio and decomposed in a cracking furnace at 400 - 575 °C at a retention time of about 10 seconds into its cleavage products heptanal and methyl undecenoate.
 The cleavage of the aliphatic chain occurs in this variant of the steam cracking selectively between the hydroxymethylene and the allyl-methylene group.
 Besides heptanal and methyl undecenoate, a mixture of methyl esters of saturated and unsaturated C18-carboxylic acids is obtained.
 This mixture is known under the trade name Esterol and is used as a lubricant additive.

-3. Hydrolysis of methyl undecenoate to 10-undecenoic acid
+Hydrolysis of methyl undecenoate to 10-undecenoic acid

 The hydrolysis of the methyl ester with sodium hydroxide proceeds at 25 °C within 30 min with quantitative yield.
 After acidification with hydrochloric acid, solid 10-undecenoic acid (undecylenic acid) is obtained.

-4. Hydrobromination of 10-undecenoic acid to 11-bromoundecanoic acid
+Hydrobromination of 10-undecenoic acid to 11-bromoundecanoic acid

 The undecenoic acid is dissolved in toluene and, in the presence of the radical initiator benzoyl peroxide (BPO), gaseous hydrogen bromide is added, in contrary to the Markovnikov rule ("anti-Markovnikov").
 When cooled to 0 °C, the fast and highly exothermic reaction produces 11-bromoundecanoic acid in 95% yield - the Markovnikov product 10-bromoundecanoic acid is produced in small quantities as a by-product.
 Toluene and unreacted hydrogen bromide are extracted under reduced pressure and reused.

-5. Bromine exchange of 11-bromoundecanoic acid to 11-aminoundecanoic acid
+Bromine exchange of 11-bromoundecanoic acid to 11-aminoundecanoic acid

 11-Bromodecanoic acid is mixed at 30 °C with a large excess of 40% aqueous ammonia solution.
 When the reaction is complete, water is added and the mixture is heated to 100 °C to remove the excess ammonia.

 The acid can be recrystallized from water.
 For further purification, the hydrochloride of 11-aminoundecanoic acid, which is available by acidification with hydrochloric acid, can be recrystallized from a methanol/ethyl acetate mixture.

 Properties

-11-aminoundecanoic acid is a white crystalline and odourless solid with low solubility in water.
+11-Aminoundecanoic acid is a white crystalline and odorless solid with low solubility in water.